edirTIC31/EDIRTIC31-TwELEC/README.md

       a_token = ''
       a_secret = ''

+Eventuellement, ajuster les autres paramètres dans *twelec_globals.py*

+      # Define the number of search hits to aim to
+      global_hits=80

+      # Define the number of search hits to ask per API call
+      hits_page_size=20

+      # Language option for Twitter search
+      language_string="fr"

+      # How often should we see a keyword
+      # from the fav list to promote it as mandatory keywords
+      faved_frequency_threshold=3

+      # How often should we see a keyword
+      # from the tweet list to promote it as mandatory keywords hint it
+      hint_frequency_threshold=2

+      # Minimum score expected from a tweet
+      minimum_eligible_score=10

+      # List of stop words
+      stop_words=["-elle",

+Avant tout usage, il faut initialiser la base de données en invoquant l'URL '.../createDB'

 Pour tester en local : <code>python3 mainWeb.py</code> en utilisant le serveur web intégré de Flask L'URL '/' est routée sur la page d'entrée.